hashgraph-online/hcs-7-toolkit/README.md

 ## Example Implementation

-This repository also includes an example implementation showing how to:
+This repository includes several example implementations:

-1. Create an HCS-7 topic with WASM-based routing
-2. Configure the topic with EVM and WASM settings
-3. Register HCS-1 topics for message routing

-See `create-hcs-7-topic.ts` for the complete example code.
-Note that this example code is not published as part of the npm package - it's provided as a reference implementation only.
+1. **Price-Reactive NFTs**: Demonstrates how to create dynamic NFTs that respond to HBAR price changes using Chainlink oracles
+2. **Basic WASM Router**: Shows how to implement WASM-based topic selection
+3. **Chainlink Integration**: Examples of integrating Chainlink price feeds with HCS-7
+4. **TypeScript Examples**: Complete examples of EVM state reading and WASM processing in `src/examples/`
+5. **Rust WASM Examples**: Sample WASM modules written in Rust for topic selection in `rust/src/`

+See the `demo/src/components/examples` directory for complete implementations.

 ## Development

 ### Prerequisites

 - Node.js >= 18
-- Rust and wasm-pack (if building the example WASM module)
+- Rust and wasm-pack (if building custom WASM modules)
+- Access to Chainlink price feeds on Hedera (for price-reactive features)

 ### Building the Package